 Aluminum led industrial metals in February.
 Prices on the London Metal Exchange rose above $1,900 per metric ton for the first time since May 2015.

-In February, China finally approved its Air Pollution Control regulations, which came into effect on the March 1.The world’s largest nation-producer of the metal will force about a third of aluminum capacity in the provinces of Shandong, Henan, Hebei and Shanxi to be shut down over the winter season, which runs from the middle of November through the middle of March.
+In February, China finally approved its Air Pollution Control regulations, which came into effect on the March 1.The world’s largest nation-producer of the metal will force about “a third of aluminum capacity in the provinces of Shandong, Henan, Hebei and Shanxi to be shut down over the winter,” according to Reuters, which runs from the middle of November through the middle of March.

 The idea was first proposed in January and initially there was skepticism.
 Markets know that in the aluminum industry it takes time to ramp down and ramp back up production with smelters taking significant losses.
 This time, China is committed to enforcing the new law and it will prevent local authorities from protecting local smelters.